 Phylum: Charophyta Family: Desmidiaceae

-Cosmarium ocellatum B. Eichler & Gutwinski 1894
+Cosmarium ocellatum B. Eichler & R. Gutwinski 1894

 Most often found in acidic habitats but also occurs in circumneutral waters.
 It prefers the plankton and marginal vegetation of lochs.
-West & West (1905, p.
-144) recorded it as unknown in Britain, which is surprising as it's frequently encountered in the Outer Hebrides.
-Zygospores are rarely encountered: one being found here in 2023.
-It was first recorded by Homfeld (1929, p.
-47, pl.
-6: 65).
+West & West (1905) recorded it as unknown in Britain, which is surprising as it's occasionally encountered in the Outer Hebrides.

 References:

-Kouwets, F.A.C. (in manuscript) European Flora of the Desmid Genus Cosmarium.
+Kouwets, F.A.C.
+(2025).
+European Flora of the Desmid Genus Cosmarium.
+Part 1: Text.
+Part 2: Plates.

 West, W. & West, G.S.
-(1905) A Monograph of the British Desmidiaceae, Volume 2.
+(1905).
+A Monograph of the British Desmidiaceae, Volume 2.